German Easter Traditions, Facts and Customs- Easter in Germany!

 German Easter Fountains

-To honor the water, the giver of life, people would clean the wells in Springtime, and, over time, it became customary to decorate wells with ribbons, flowers and eggs.
+To honor the water, the giver of life, people cleaned the wells in Springtime, and, over time, it became customary to decorate wells with ribbons, flowers, and eggs.

 Today, the custom of decorating the town’s water fountain or well has spread across Germany.